barumau/PanGlobish/eng/201_lecion_1.md

 | **tu** – _you_             | **yu** – _you all_         |
 | **he** – _he or she_       | **de** – _they_            |

-The personal pronouns, like all words in Panglobish, never change.
+The personal pronouns, like all words in Panglo, never change.
 The same word form is used as the subject (i.e. the "doer") and as the object.
 So there aren't separate word forms like "I" and "me" or "we" and "us".